 - Take some smooth, half-speed swings.

-- Your goal is to keep the headcover pinned between your chin and chest until a moments you're after impact.
+- Your goal is to keep the headcover pinned between your chin and chest until a moment after impact.
 As you rotate through to your finish, your head will naturally release and the headcover will fall away.

 - If the headcover drops during your backswing or downswing (before impact), it’s a clear sign that you’re lifting your chest and head.